Mazda CX-30 SUV - MPG, running costs & CO2

 Such advanced tech comes at a premium though, so a straightforward petrol Skyactiv-G is also available lower in the range.
 After initially offering the CX-30 with a Skyactiv-D diesel engine, Mazda withdrew it from sale in late 2019, making the CX-30 petrol only.

 Mazda CX-30 MPG & CO2

 If you're looking for a petrol compact SUV, the Mazda CX-30 is among the most affordable to run on the market.
-Even the thirstiest Skyactiv-G 2.0-litre petrol can manage a respectable 45.6mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
-However, middling CO2 emissions are unlikely to win it popularity with company-car drivers.
+Even the less powerful but thirstier Skyactiv-G 2.0-litre petrol can manage a respectable 45.6mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
+However, middling CO2 emissions are unlikely to make it popular with company-car drivers.
 Cars with more electrification, such as the Renault Captur plug-in hybrid and Hyundai Kona Electric, will cost you less in company-car tax if this applies to you.

-Mazda's SkyActiv-X engine is also 2.0 litres, but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in figures of up to 47.9mpg and CO2 emissions of 105g/km for the front-wheel drive model with a manual gearbox.
-However, it's worth noting these can drop to a less impressive 40.4mpg and 128g/km for the four-wheel-drive SkyActiv-X model with an automatic gearbox.
+Mazda's SkyActiv-X engine is also 2.0 litres, but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions of 133g/km for the front-wheel drive model with a manual gearbox and 47.9mpg.
+However, it's worth noting the figures can drop to a less impressive 40.4mpg and 160g/km for the four-wheel-drive SkyActiv-X model with an automatic gearbox.

-For a short time, customers could opt for Mazda's 1.8-litre diesel.
-This and engine returns up to 68.9mpg with CO2 emissions from 135g/km.
-Every Mazda CX-30 will cost £145 a year in road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.
+Every Mazda CX-30 will cost £140 a year in road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.